Shantang3/ACE-CPT-Notes/Personal Notes/Chr14-15: Age, .md

 Women undergo a variety of physical changes during pregnancy that must be considered.
 Gaining 25-35 lbs is recommended.
 Woman's COG moves upward and forward > low-back discomfort and affects balance and coordination > A focus early in pregnancy on increased posterior leg and trunk strength through properly performed squat, lunge, and deadlift exercise programming.
 An increase in the hormone relaxin will increase joint laxity, women may see a flare-up of an old injury or simply feel more discomfort due to joint instability.
 A cardiac reserve is reduced in pregnant women (early month increases in heart rate, blood column, stroke volume, and cardiac output > allow for increased rest periods).
 20 weeks of gestation, maintaining a supine position may cause decreased venous return > hypertension.

+To consider: risk of preterm labor, abdominal pain, vaginal bleeding, premature labor, rupture of membranes, or severe anemia.
 If any of the following happened, the exercise session should be postponed and the client should discuss with a physician first: vaginal bleeding, abdominal pain, regular painful contractions, amniotic fluid exertion, dizziness, headache, chest pain, and muscle weakness.

+A focus early in the pregnancy on posterior leg and trunk strength can help ready for the increased weight and change in COG.

 - Postpartum

 For the woman who wishes to resume exercise shortly after delivery: obtain physician clearance and guidelines first; begin slowly and gradually increase duration, frequency, and intensity; exercise to strengthen major groups; drink plenty of water.
 It is essential to take into consideration a healing C-section or the presence of diastasis recti.

+To consider: shifting hormone levels, fatigue, postpartum anemia, and diastasis recti or healing of C-section incision.

 Exercise for diastasis recti: quadruped transverse abdominal isometric contraction. wide-stance squats with dumbbells, bridges (with a yoga block between tighs), bent-knee, alternate-leg heel taps (death bugs), bird dog.